 By the end of this course you will be able to:

-- judge a structural design on conditions required to call a design a lightweight design.
+- Analyze the conditions required to categorize a design as a lightweight design

-- identify metals from composites on micro and macro scale.
+- Distinguish composites from metals on a micro and macro scale

-- relate lightweight materials to typical strong and weak points in their performance.
+- Determine typical strong and weak points in the performance of lightweight structures

-- argue the correlation between fibre content, orientation control, fibre length, manufacturing process, and application.
+- Understand the correlation between fibre content, orientation control, fibre length, manufacturing process and application

-- recall & argue unwanted stress distributions in composite materials
+- Familiarize yourself with unwanted stress distributions in composite materials

 Week 1: Introduction to lightweight structures.
 From function to the trinity of lightweight design.
 Design strategies to get to a lightweight design.